Dr. Jonathan D. Van Hamme (Chair)

 Dr. Durham is a graduate of Western University and the University of Alberta with postdoctoral experience in toxicology and neuroscience at McGill University.
 She subsequently joined the faculty of the Montreal Neurological Institute and the Department of Neurology and Neurosurgery at McGill where she currently holds the rank of professor.
 Her research has focused on neuromuscular and neurodegenerative disorders.
-She has held several administrative positions in the university, non-profit organizations and government advisory committees, including President of the Society of Toxicology and Chair of the BCDRC.
+She has held several administrative positions in the university, non-profit organizations and government advisory committees, including President of the Society of Toxicology, member of the Board of Directors of the ALS Society of Canada, and Chair of the BCDRC.

 Dr. H.-B. (Bernie) Kraatz